 Compiled plans are plans prepared from existing survey data for lodgement at the Land Titles Office (LTO).
 These are presented on the LTO Plan of Survey form, and clearly labelled "COMPILED PLAN".

 To compile a lot on a plan all information being used must be existing survey data.
-The boundaries should have previously been surveyed and marked in accordance with the statutory requirements at the time of survey.
-In addition, sub-section 3.3.3.3 of the Survey Directions Tasmania does not permit the calculation of boundary intersections.
+The boundaries must have previously been surveyed and marked in accordance with the statutory requirements at the time of survey.
+In addition, sub-section 3.3.3.3 of the Survey Directions, Tasmania does not permit the calculation of boundary intersections.

-A folio description that is a sketch by way of illustration only cannot be compiled onto a final plan to be sealed by Council, nor be used to support the site boundaries in a strata scheme, as the verbal description boundaries are not based on survey or a survey that the Recorder of Titles considers sufficient.
+Land described in a folio of the Register from a verbal description and depicted on a 'sketch by way of illustration only' plan cannot be compiled onto a final plan to be sealed by Council, nor used as the basis to describe the site boundaries in a strata scheme, as the verbal description boundaries are not based on survey, or a survey that the Recorder of Titles considers sufficient.

 A compiled plan must comply with the error of close applicable at the time the original survey was undertaken, being: